 If you are interested in giving back to the patients of Boston Medical Center, we offer you the opportunity to make an in-kind donation.
 The below programs are accepting new clothing, goods and cards for patients and staff here throughout the year.
 All clothing purchased must be new with the tags still attached.

-In an effort to serve survivors of torture and related trauma, Boston Center for Refugee Health and Human Rights firmly recognizes the importance of providing care to the whole person and reaches out to refugee communities and torture survivors to offer a place of safety and trust.
-BCRHHR provides comprehensive medical, mental health, obstetric/gynecological care coordinated with social services and legal referrals to approximately 375 individuals from over 40 countries.
+BCRHHR firmly recognizes the importance of providing care to the whole person and reaches out to refugee communities and torture survivors to offer a place of safety and trust.
+BCRHHR provides comprehensive case management and care to approx. 450 individuals from over 40 countries.
 Visit the BMC Immigrant Health Center's wish list and the BCRHHR’s wish list for a complete list of their needs.